Skip to main content

 Payload

 The associated payload should look like this.
 All fields are required.
 Using your Client ID provided by the eMoney team, replace the below tag {Client ID} with your Client ID.
 The Subject Claim (sub), Expiry (exp), Issuer (iss) and Audience (aud) are all required in the payload.
 The Audience claim should be the OAuth server token endpoint that you received from the eMoney team.
+You may choose to specify a userid claim, if you do the returned access token will be limited to the abilities and access level of that user.
+That user must be in your office or sub offices.

 JWT payload example